Bunne/SecureDesktopSnapchat/README.md

 * Upon acceptance by the recipient, the file is decrypted and displayed for a pre-set length of time.
 * Any and all images generated on the system while the program is operating are destroyed for the sake of security.
 * When the length of the display time has elapsed, the image data is destroyed.

+### IMPORTANT
+Due to limitations in time and execution of the project, during the 10-second window during which the image is displayed any changes detected on the disk wherein an image file is concerned will be deleted.
+In this time frame, it is suggested that you do not save, move, or otherwise interact with images or directories that contain images.